ibm-cloud-docs/powervs-vpc/overview.md

 # Overview of {{site.data.keyword.powerSys_notm}} with VPC landing zone deployable architecture
 {: #automation-solution-overview}

 Provisioning {{site.data.keyword.powerSys_notm}} with VPC landing zone by using deployable architectures provides an automated deployment method to create an isolated PowerVS workspace and connect it with IBM Cloud services and public internet.
-Network management components like DNS, NTP proxy servers and NFS as a Service might be installed.
+Network management components like DNS, NTP, proxy servers and NFS as a Service might be installed.
 Comparing the provisioning through the projects UI, user interaction is minimized and ready-to-go deployment time of a PowerVS workspace is reduced from days to less than 1 hour.

 Automated {{site.data.keyword.powerSys_notm}} with VPC landing zone provisioning that is described in this guide is based on {{site.data.keyword.cloud_notm}} catalog deployable architectures.
 In this documentation, we describe only specifics that are related to {{site.data.keyword.powerSys_notm}} with VPC landing zone deployable architecture.